 Leave a gift in your will

-Leaving a legacy to the Medical Research Foundation for the Africa Research Excellence Fund in your Will is something positive that you can do now that will improve human health in Sub-Saharan Africa and around the world after your own death.
+Leaving a legacy to the Medical Research Foundation for the Africa Research Excellence Fund in your Will is something positive that you can do now that will improve human health in Africa and around the world after your own death.
 In writing your Will you may want to take care of your loved ones first.
 You could then make: